Maier generates new knowledge about the U.S. Constitution

 In 1787-88, as Americans considered their proposed Constitution, they held the most consequential debate in U.S. history—addressing the nature of democracy, structure of government, and federal and state powers.
 Yet we know almost nothing about this formative debate.

-In Ratification, historian Pauline Maier delivers the first comprehensive account of a national drama that continues to shape the country today.
+In Ratification, the late MIT historian Pauline Maier delivered the first comprehensive account of a national drama that continues to shape the country today.

 The New York Times calls Ratification an "ur-text" of American politics.